The Giudice Bankruptcy and Federal Indictment (with Links to Official Documents)

 Mastropole v.
-Giudice, Opinion Letter by Bankruptcy Judge Morris Stern
+Giudice, Opinion Letter by Bankruptcy Judge Morris Stern, January 3, 2011:

 In their bankruptcy petition, the Giudices listed Teresa’s RHONJ season 1 salary of $3,333 per month and claimed she was unemployed, even though she was taping season 2 at the time and her monthly salary was $9,167 or $110,000 yearly; and they listed Joe’s monthly income as $3,250, plus $10,000 per month in assistance from family members (see image below) – they said they “reasonably did not anticipate any increase or decrease in income within the year following their filing.”

 UPDATE 11/18/2013: On November 18, 2013, the federal government added two more counts to the 39-count indictment against the Giudices which was handed down on July 29, 2013.
-According to the indictment, the Giudices fraudulently obtained $5 million from mortgages, withdrawals from home equity lines of credit, and construction loans from 2001 to 2009 and failed to file tax returns for about $1 million in income from 2004 through 2008 (they are charged with mail and wire fraud, bank fraud, bankruptcy fraud and loan application fraud).
+According to the indictment, from 2001 to 2008 the Giudices fraudulently obtained $5 million from mortgages, withdrawals from home equity lines of credit, and construction loans and failed to file tax returns for about $1 million in income from 2004 through 2008 (they are charged with mail and wire fraud, bank fraud, bankruptcy fraud and loan application fraud).
 According to U.S. Attorney Paul J. Fishman: